Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: Conclusion

 \section{Conclusion}

 In this paper, we proposed a blockage-aware PA-assisted multi-waveguide architecture for secure and robust downlink transmission under imperfect CSI.
 By developing a 3D blockage-aware channel model that jointly captures waveguide attenuation, free-space propagation, and geometry-based LoS conditions, together with a geometry-aware CSI uncertainty bound for distributed multi-antenna eavesdroppers, we formulated a robust sum-rate maximization problem that jointly optimizes beamforming, AN covariance, PA power-ratio allocation, and PA positions under secrecy constraints.
-The resulting highly non-convex design was tackled via a BCD-based algorithm leveraging S-procedure and MM-based reformulations, including a physically motivated two-stage PA positioning strategy that separates large-scale movement in regard to path loss and blockage-aware channel coefficients impacts and small-scale adjustment with respect to phase shift alignments.
+The resulting highly non-convex design was tackled via a BCD-based algorithm leveraging S-procedure and MM-based reformulations, including a physically motivated two-stage PA positioning strategy that separates large-scale movement for path loss and blockage-aware channel coefficients from small-scale phase-shift alignment.
 Simulation results verified the tightness of the proposed channel uncertainty model and demonstrated substantial performance gains compared with conventional fixed-antenna baselines.
 These findings highlight the value of incorporating spatial blockages into secure communication design, especially revealing that ignoring blockage can cause severe performance degradation and even infeasible secrecy constraints.
 In contrast, adaptive PA positioning can preserve LoS for legitimate users, disrupt eavesdroppers’ channels, and reduce the AN power required to meet secrecy targets.

+Note that the present work focuses on theoretical design and analysis.
+Accordingly, experimental or ray-tracing-based validation of near-field blockage-aware PA channels constitutes an important direction for future work.